Understand who your competitors are.

 Make sure your offering is better than theirs.

 Make sure your service is better than theirs.

-This is all worthy advice but sometimes I think we spend so much time analysing our competition that we miss a really important fact.
-Sometimes our biggest competition is not other businesses, but the minds of our clients.
+This is all worthy advice but sometimes I think we spend so much time analysing our competition that we miss a really important fact: more often than not, our biggest competition is not other businesses, it’s the minds of our clients.

-It’s the same if your website has a shopping cart – your ‘competition’ may actually be your customer’s dislike of filling in forms or having to go downstairs and grab their credit card.
+It’s the same if your website has a shopping cart.
+Your ‘competition’ may actually be your customer’s dislike of filling in forms or having to go downstairs and grab their credit card.
 So what can you do to surmount this?
-I know I buy a stupid amount of books from Amazon because they have one-click purchasing.
+Well I know I buy a stupid amount of books from Amazon because they have one-click purchasing.
 If I had to go through a longer process than that every time I wanted to buy a book, I definitely wouldn’t have as much reading material stocked up on my Kindle as I do now!

 Is your company’s biggest competition is the “too hard basket”?
 If so what things can you do to make things easier for your ‘prospects’ to turn them into ‘clients’?
 I’d love to hear your thoughts in the comments.